MDoreen/alx-higher_level_programming/0x00-python-hello_world/README.md

-This is a readme file for "Hello World" programs written in Python
+This is a readme file for "python-hello_world" programs.